Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ![](img/Reports_Center_363.png)

 In this version of the report, the x-axis represents the requirements' status, and the individual bars are grouped by requirement importance.
 Each data-value can be viewed by positioning the mouse pointer over the bar, and a "tooltip" will pop-up listing the actual data value.

+If a specific release is currently selected for the whole page, then Release is selected from one of the graph dropdowns, the graph shows only data for the specific release and its child sprints, if any.

 Clicking on the "***Display Data Grid***" button will display the underlying data that is being used to generate the graph: